manymoments/manymoments.github.io/_posts/2022-08-24-BGW-secret-sharing.md

 *Open question*: can the worst case word complexity of VSS Share protocol in this setting be reduced to  $o(n^3)$ received words?

-*Good case complexity*: if all parties are honest then we can use [two rounds of silence](https://arxiv.org/abs/1805.07954) to replace the broadcast protocol to indicate the public complain round is empty which implies that the protocol can be optimized to use just two rounds of $O(n^2)$ words followed by two rounds of silence.
+*Good case complexity*: if all parties are honest, then we can use [two rounds of silence](https://arxiv.org/abs/1805.07954) to replace the broadcast protocol to indicate the public complain round is empty which implies that the protocol can be optimized to use just two rounds of $O(n^2)$ words followed by two rounds of silence.

 -*Future posts* on VSS: we will explore how VSS is the gateway to full MPC, benefits of VSS in the computational setting, how VSS works in asynchrony, how to pack many secrets in a single VSS, and much more.